-Shortlisted for the 2016 Bath Children’s Novel Award
+Winner of the 2022 Sydney Taylor Manuscript Award and shortlisted for the 2016 Bath Children’s Novel Award

-In a desperate move, she turns for help to Elijah, the irritable Jewish nursing-home runaway secretly camping in the neighborhood woods.
+In a desperate move, she turns for help to Elijah, the eccentric Jewish nursing-home runaway secretly camping in the neighborhood woods.
 Elijah claims to be able to communicate with wild animals, and Gabby senses an opportunity to prove the existence of supernatural powers to her skeptical brother and win him back over to Judaism.

 But Elijah has an unspoken agenda of his own.
 And the more time Gabby spends with him, the more she realizes she may be placing herself, Simon, Danielle, and her entire neighborhood into grave danger.

 Echo of Light is a lyrical story of faith and science, identity and heritage, and many types of loss.
 It’s about discovering how you fit into the world.

 Read Chapters 1 and 2 below.

 Chapter 1: Baskets and Boats

 That’s what Gail Alter told me one Shabbat morning when I was nine, five years before she died.
 Don’t picture palm trees and glittering sand.
 Don’t picture any purple postcard sunset.
 That’s not what she meant.